 Here’s how we can summarize your steps to estimate a power washing job: Always factor in the time it will take to complete the power washing job when estimating.
 Make sure you include all materials and equipment needed in your estimate.
 Know your hourly rate and how long the job will take you to complete.
 Add a buffer for any unforeseen circumstances.
-Get everything in writing and be clear about what is included in the estimate.

 Time to call experts